TTacco/Hollow-Point/README.md

 A: If you find any, please message me of WHAT it is and HOW you got it, and I’ll try my best to address it.

+##### Q: IS THE TITLE A GUNGEON REFERENCE??!!?111!?!?!.

+A: No, a Hollow Point is an actual low penetration type bullet mostly used by law enforcement and I got from other games that incorporate that bullet type.
+But yes, I am aware of the Gungeon enemy and I have played Gungeon before.

+##### Q: Worst Boss?

+A: Definitely Gatling Gull.